AndyYang80/linregasm/README.md

 ## License

-`LR_assumption_test` was created by Yair Guterman, Hatef Rahmani, Song Bo Andy Yang .
+`linregasm` was created by Yair Guterman, Hatef Rahmani, Song Bo Andy Yang .
 It is licensed under the terms of the MIT license.